-Changing human behaviour and decision-making is a key element of adaptive capacity, but it's not all of the solution, and our work will link behaviour change to other perspectives and interventions.
+Changing human behaviour and decision making is a key element of adaptive capacity, but it's not all of the solution, and our work links behaviour change to other perspectives and interventions.

 Climate adaptation ensures the flourishing of humanity despite climate change and variability through adjustments to systems of behaviours, resources, and technology.